BitMaker-hub/NerdMiner_v2/README.md

 - ClockMiner Screen > Fashion style clock miner
 - GlobalStats Screen > Global mining stats and relevant data

-This miner is multicore and multithreads, both cores are used to mine and several threads are used to implementing stratum work and wifi.
+This miner is multicore and multithreads, both cores are used to mine and several threads are used to implement stratum work and wifi.
-Every time an stratum job notification is received miner update its current work to not create stale shares.
+Every time a stratum job notification is received miner update its current work to not create stale shares.

 **IMPORTANT** Miner is not seen by all standard pools due to its low share difficulty.
 You can check miner work remotely using specific pools specified down or seeing logs via UART.